MaxxKM/CI-Project-1/README.md

 ### Code
  - The navigation bar was followed along by [Code Institute's](https://codeinstitute.net/ie/) "Love Running" Project tutorials.
- - The scroll button used for 'click to view more' was helped by [Reddit](https://www.reddit.com/r/csshelp/) CSS form, since I was having problems with the buttom scrolling too far past the section.
+ - The scroll button used for 'click to view more' was helped by [Reddit](https://www.reddit.com/r/csshelp/) CSS form, since I was having problems with the button scrolling too far past the section.

  ### Content & Media